truthixify/haven/docs/architecture.md

 2. **Identity Check:** The dashboard can check if an identity is already registered via `/api/identity/check?commitment=...`.

 3. **OAuth Flows:** Twitter and GitHub OAuth redirects go through the TEE's auth endpoints.
-OAuth tokens are passed directly to the TEE and stored in the `connections` table in PostgreSQL -- they never touch any intermediate storage.
+OAuth tokens are passed directly to the TEE and stored in the `connections` table in PostgreSQL.
+They never touch any intermediate storage.

 4. **Score Refresh:** The dashboard can request a manual score refresh via the TEE's `/api/score/refresh` endpoint.